 MB ChB, MRCOG, FRANZCOG, MD

-Professor Farquhar is the Postgraduate Professor of Obstetrics and Gynaecology in the Department of Obstetrics and Gynecology at the University of Auckland.
+Professor Farquhar is the Postgraduate Professor of Obstetrics and Gynaecology in the Department of Obstetrics and Gynaecology at the University of Auckland.

 Her clinical interests include polycystic ovarian syndrome, pelvic pain, endometriosis, infertility and the management of abnormal uterine bleeding.
 Her research interests include clinical trials within subfertility and menstrual disorders, systematic reviews and clinical practice guidelines, quality improvement, and mortality review.